Google: Preventing E Criminal

 Do you just have a bad feeling about an ad or an offer?
 Trust your instincts!
 Click ads or buy products only from websites that are safe, tested, and trusted.

-Many online shopping platforms have trusted traders/vendors.
-These sellers usually have a visible seal of approval on their profiles.
+Many online shopping platforms have trusted merchant / vendor programs.
+These vendors usually have a visible seal of approval on their profiles.
 Make sure the stamp or certificate is legitimate by reading the shopping platform's instructions.
-If the platform does not offer such a program, take a look at the number and quality of the seller's reviews.
+If the platform does not offer a program of this kind, take a look at the number and quality of vendor ratings.

 And if you've clicked or saw a suspicious ad on Google, tell the company and take action.